How (and When) to Plan Your Honeymoon

 - Set a budget.

-- Start trading honeymoon fantasies.
+- Start trading dream honeymoon destinations with your fiancé.
 Where do you want to go?
 What do you want to do?
-Bat around destination possibilities, troll the Internet, talk to your travel agent, and poll friends for ideas.
+Start researching possible locations online, talk to a travel agent and poll friends for ideas.

-- Find a travel agent (if you don't already have one) who specializes in your destination, activity (an adventure honeymoon tour or scuba trip, for example), or mode of transportation (a cruise specialist, say).
+- Find a travel agent who specializes in your destination, activity (maybe sightseeing, hiking or diving) or mode of transportation (like a cruise specialist).

-- If the price tag for your dream trip is off the charts, brainstorm ways to save money.
-Investigate what your frequent flyer point balance can buy you and/or research honeymoon registry options with tour operators, travel agents, and on the Internet.
+- If the price tag on your ideal trip is out of your range, brainstorm ways to save money.
+Investigate what your frequent-flyer point balance can buy you and research honeymoon registry options like Honeyfund or Zola, which let your guests gift money toward your travels.

 - Reserve a rental car.

-- If you're traveling abroad -- and feeling ambitious -- sign up for a foreign-language class or buy a language course on tape and start practicing at home or on your way to work.
+- If you're traveling abroad—and feeling ambitious—sign up for a foreign-language class or download a language app on iTunes and start practicing at home or on your way to work.

 - Ask your travel agent or visit the CDC Travelers' Health Site to check whether certain vaccinations are recommended or required before visiting your destination.
 (Some programs need to start months in advance of your trip.)